 If your answer is yes, you are not alone.

 The truth is, even with great doctors, the conventional way you talk to a doctor – is not enough.

 It’s simply an old familiar style that needs a whole new approach (said with love).

 As a registered nurse for nearly 20 years, I saw firsthand how conversations with doctors impacted lives long after the exam room visit.

-I’ve been at the side of women crying out of frustration and listening on telephone calls to what’s keeping them up at night when information was missing or miscommunicated.
+I’ve been at the side of women crying out of frustration and listened on telephone calls to what’s keeping them up at night when information was missing or miscommunicated.

 When your next steps aren’t crystal clear, caring for yourself feels more like you’re putting together a 1,000-piece jigsaw puzzle without a final picture to guide you.

 And it takes a tremendous toll on your mind, body, and spirit.

 I know because when my mother was ill, we struggled to get clear on what each doctor said, and after each visit, we made so many follow-up telephone calls to make sure we had it right.